Wei Zhigu

-Wei Zhigu (魏知古; 647–715), formally Duke Zhong of Liang (梁忠公), was an official of the Chinese Tang dynasty and Wu Zetian's Zhou Dynasty, serving as a chancellor during the reigns of Emperor Ruizong and Emperor Xuanzong.
+Wei Zhigu (魏知古; 647–715), posthumous name Duke Zhong of Liang (梁忠公), was an official of the Chinese Tang dynasty and Wu Zhou dynasty.
+He served as a chancellor during the reigns of Emperor Ruizong and Emperor Xuanzong.

 Background

 Wei Zhigu was born in 647, during the reign of Emperor Taizong.
 His family was from Shen Prefecture (深州, in modern Hengshui, Hebei), but nothing else is known about his ancestors.
 In his youth, he was known for honesty and abilities, and he passed the imperial examinations.
 He was eventually made Zhuzuo Lang (著作郎), a low level official at the Palace Library, and was involved in editing imperial histories.

 During Wu Zetian's reign

 During the Chang'an era of Emperor Taizong's daughter-in-law Wu Zetian (701–705), Wei Zhigu successively served as Fengge Sheren (鳳閣舍人)—a mid-level official at the legislative bureau of government (鳳閣, Fengge)—and deputy minister of military supplies (衛尉少卿, Weiwei Shaoqing).
 He was also made the military advisor to Wu Zetian's son Li Dan the Prince of Xiang.